BrianHenryIE/bh-wp-logger/README.md

 ### Composer

-This library is not on Packagist yet, so first add this repo:
+This library is not on Packagist yet.

 ```
 composer config minimum-stability dev